Psychological Evaluations Designed to Bring Clarity

-Whatever the reason, we take a whole-child or adolescent approach: looking at how your child thinks, feels, learns, and functions in daily life.
+At Hampton Child & Adolescent Psychology, evaluations take a whole-child approach.
+Rather than focusing on a single symptom or diagnosis, I look at how your child thinks, feels, learns, and functions in daily life.

 Struggles with reading, writing, or math

-Trouble with organization, following directions, or completing assignments
+Challenges with organization, following directions, or completing assignments

-Frequent anxiety, worry, or emotional sensitivity
+Frequent worry, anxiety, or emotional sensitivity

-Irritability, mood swings, or signs of depression
+Irritability, mood swings, or persistent sadness

-Difficulty making or keeping friends
+Difficulty making or maintaining friendships

-Misreading social cues or seeming disconnected
+Challenges reading social cues or seeming socially disconnected

 Difficulty with transitions or unexpected changes